manuelgrabowski/KeepInventorySortedSimple/README.md

 Use [Mod Menu](https://modrinth.com/mod/modmenu) for GUI configuration, or the `/kiss` command otherwise.

-_Note: Configuration might be a bit messy.
-The original configuration seems to have had a few issues.
-I removed a few options, but I'm not sure if that resolved all issues._

 ## Usage

 You can use the middle mouse button or `R` to sort the inventory you're looking at.
-That keybindings can be changed in the configuration.
+These keybindings can be changed in the configuration.
 That's pretty much it, there is not much more to it – check the rest of the configuration, but be aware that anything beyond this core functionality might be removed in upcoming versions (see below).